 Those who know what they need to improve in order to teach inclusively can find in the following sections specific useful resources.

-- Student needs.
+- Understand student accessibility needs.
 Disabilities, needs assessment, student support plan.

 - Implement inclusive online teaching.
 Delivery infrastructure, inclusive teaching guidelines and best practices.